Zac Santo: 2017

 Santo was named in the Canberra Raiders squad for the 2017 NRL Auckland Nines.

-On 25 May, Santo was immediately released from his final year of his Canberra contract, and signed a one and a half year deal with the New Zealand Warriors.
+On 25 May, Santo was immediately released from his final year of his Canberra contract, and signed a one-and-a-half-year deal with the New Zealand Warriors.

 2018

 On 16 May, Santo was granted a release from his Warriors' contract and re-joined the Townsville Blackhawks for the remainder of the season.
 During his time at the Warriors he didn't feature in a single NRL game.

 2019

 On 7 August, it was revealed that Santo had signed a contract to join the Limoux Grizzlies in the Elite One Championship.

+2023

+On 21 June, it was revealed that Santo had signed a contract to join the Toulouse Olympique in the RFL Championship.

+On 15 October, Santo played in Toulouse Olympique's upset RFL Championship final loss against the London Broncos.

+2025

+After 5 years of living in France Santo qualified for the National team through residency.
+He captained the Chanticleers on debut; playing fullback in a 30-10 win over Morocco on the 22nd February, 2025.